STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Introduction

 In line with advances in GO embedding techniques, protein function prediction models that incorporate GO embeddings into their architectures have also been recently proposed.
 DeepGOZero \citep{kulmanov2022deepgozero} and its successor DeepGO-SE \citep{kulmanovProteinFunctionPrediction2024} employ EL Embeddings, representing GO terms as geometric objects (n-dimensional balls) constrained by logical axioms.
 This formulation encodes the ontology's formal relationships, enabling zero-shot prediction for unseen GO terms.
 DeepGO-SE further introduces approximate semantic entailment by ensembling models built on pretrained protein language models \citep{rives2019biological}, yet its representations remain fundamentally axiom-based.
 PFresGO~\citep{panPFresGOAttentionMechanismbased2023} instead employs anc2vec~\citep{ederaAnc2vecEmbeddingGene2022} embeddings and integrates them with protein representations via cross-attention.
 While it captures hierarchical and membership relations, anc2Vec encodes GO terms as one-hot vectors, which limits its zero-shot capability.
-Although these studies benefit from incorporating ontological structure into protein function prediction, their GO embedding techniques either prioritize graph structure at the expense of the semantics of term descriptions or capture semantic content but fail to integrate the ontology's hierarchy.
+TransFew~\citep{transfew} combines BioBERT-derived textual embeddings with GCN-encoded hierarchical relationships and fuses them with protein representations via cross-attention, targeting rare GO term prediction.
+Although these studies benefit from incorporating ontological structure into protein function prediction, none jointly optimizes semantic and structural GO embeddings within a hierarchical decoding framework that captures functional dependencies across ontology levels.

 This study introduces \model, a Transformer-based framework that jointly embeds the structural and semantic characteristics of GO terms to enhance zero-shot protein function prediction. \model integrates hierarchical relations and textual definitions of GO terms, aligning ontology-informed embeddings with protein sequence representations to enable prediction of unseen functions.
 The framework has two main contributions: (i) GO term embeddings derived from a language model are refined via a structure-recovering autoencoder trained with multi-task supervision, preserving both semantic similarity and hierarchical dependencies for zero-shot inference without retraining; (ii) these enriched embeddings are incorporated into an encoder–decoder transformer, where GO terms are decoded in topological order using causal self-attention and linked to protein embeddings through cross-attention.
 The hierarchical decoding mechanism propagates information from general ancestors to specific child terms, capturing functional dependencies across levels.
 Evaluations under standard and zero-shot settings show that \model is competitive with state-of-the-art methods and demonstrates superior zero-shot generalization.